Harry West: April 1981 by-election in Fermanagh and South Tyrone

 He remained active in the Ulster Unionists for some years and was the party's unsuccessful candidate in the bitter April 1981 by-election in Fermanagh and South Tyrone caused by the death of the sitting MP Frank Maguire, West received 29,046 votes and was defeated by Bobby Sands standing on an Anti-H-Block/Armagh Political Prisoner ticket with 30,493 votes; Sands died twenty-six days after his election.
 West was considered to have fought a lacklustre campaign, and the UUP chose Ken Maginnis instead to fight the second by-election; although he did not win he was considered to have fought a more dynamic campaign.
 Afterwards West remained a member of the Ulster Unionist Council and was highly critical of his successor, James Molyneaux, for his opposition to proposals for power sharing devolution.

 Family

 He was married to Maureen Hall and they had four sons and three daughters.
 He was a Presbyterian.

+His daughter Diana Armstrong was co-opted to the Northern Ireland Assembly in 2024.
 His nephew, James Cooper, contested the 2001 general election in Fermanagh and South Tyrone for the UUP and was chairman of the Ulster Unionist Party from 2003 to 2005.